West Cork Arts Centre

 The galleries are simple spaces with maximum wall area, facilitated by the clerestorey windows providing constant northlight to the rear walls of the galleries.
 The galleries may be used together or separately.

 On the first floor a viewing gallery wraps around the hall on the 3 sides, the south side being occupied by the workspace.
 This is a long room, the utility space with sinks and stores placed at one end.
 A continuous window with vertical louvres to deflect the midday and evening sun lights the space.
 This is at high level so that benches can be placed along this wall or walls used to display work in progress.
-The artists studios are placed on the north side of the building with windows looking east or west.

 Moving up the building, the performance space is placed above the hall and is also a double height volume with a balcony to the side.
 This arrangement allows many options for use- rehearsal, performance or teaching.
 Storage, projection and technical spaces are concealed in the wedge-shaped spaces in the front wall.
 Dressing rooms and toilets are placed under the balcony.
 The performance space is essentially a black box, however a number of deepset windows at high level can provide dramatic daylight should the space be used during the day.
 There is also an external terrace looking south which will be used by the public during intervals or before performances.
 This will avoid the inevitable stampede for air and smoking at intervals!
 It is possible that a mobile refreshment stall could be set up by a local company to maximise use of this space.